Ofir-Ber/predict_donations/README.md

 specific fundraising campaign.
 - calibration 1: if part of the calibration data, 0 if part of the prediction data.
-- donation 1: if the donor has made a donation, 0 if the donor has not, NULL if the information  is  unknown  to  you.
+- donation 1: if the donor has made a donation, 0 if the donor has not, NULL if the information  is  unknown.
 By  design,  the  value  is  set  to  NULL  if calibration = 0.
 - amount: The actual donation amount observed, in EUR.
-The value is NULL if the donor has not made any donation (donation = 0) or if the response has not been communicated to you for this individual (calibration = 0).
+The value is NULL if the donor has not made any donation (donation = 0) or if the response has not been communicated to us for this individual (calibration = 0).
-- act_date  The date at which the donation has been made.
-The value is NULL if the donor has not made any donation (donation = 0) or if the response has not been communicated to you for this individual (calibration = 0).
+- act_date: The date at which the donation has been made.
+The value is NULL if the donor has not made any donation (donation = 0) or if the response has not been communicated to us for this individual (calibration = 0).

 # Process